ayushrtwt/PixelPenDigits/README.md

 # PixelPenDigits
+College project
 a drawing interface that recognize digits